Joycemcool/bellabeat_mysql/README.md

 6.0+	Vigorous	Walking very quickly, running, taking an aerobics class, or shoveling snow These patterns can be used to classify users.
 The distribution of the activities of users shows that most have a preference for moderate and vigorous activity.

 There are 5 kinds data.
 1. Calories, Intensity, steps.
 They are related.
 Minute dataset seems useless and they occupy much bigger space.
+2.The table of heartbeat_second is not completed, only contains 14 record of 30 users.
+It's easy to cause bias so I remove it from the database.